 (3) The Commissioner shall not impose conditions or restrictions to which a licence is to be subject, or vary conditions or restrictions to which the licence is subject, unless the Commissioner has first afforded the applicant for, or, as the case may be, the holder of, the licence an opportunity to make written submissions with respect to the conditions or restrictions proposed to be imposed or varied.

-[Section 13 amended by No. 55 of 2004 s.
+[Section 13 amended: No. 55 of 2004 s.
 186 and 209(1); No. 14 of 2010 s.
 22.]

 14. Name under which licensee may operate before 1 Jul 2010